ucsb-csw8/w22/about.md

 * [Piazza](https://piazza.com) (Q&A forum)
 * [this course website]({{site.url}}{{ site.baseurl }}) is for convenient access to the course information

+The links to the form to request an extension and to submit anonymous feedback are linked below.

 You will also submit your work through Google Forms or Qualtrics links - they will be posted via Gauchospace.